alfiopuglisi/guietta/docs/tutorial.rst

 .. autofunction:: guietta.splash

-The splash function was introducted in version 0.3.1.
+The splash function was introduced in version 0.3.1.

 Advanced topics
 ---------------